 The Defence Section is a component of the Australian Embassy in Ankara.
 The Defence Section explains and promotes: Australia’s Defence interests and relationships with accredited countries; Defence policies and national security interests; strategic interests shared with accredited countries; Australia’s contribution to the protection of those shared interests; and the development of cooperative Defence activities.

 The Defence Attache is the principle accredited representative of the Australian Defence Force (ADF) in Turkey, and is resident in Ankara.

 Did you know?

 The Australian Defence Force is an equal opportunity employer who values the service of men and women.
-As at 1 April 2015, 15.4 per cent (8,823) of the ADF permanent workforce are female.
+As of October 2018, 17.9 per cent of the ADF permanent workforce are female.

 More information is available from the Department of Defence.